sschmeier/genomics-tutorial/ngs-taxonomic-investigation/index.rst

 Bracken
 ^^^^^^^

-|bracken| stands for Bayesian Reestimation of Abundance with KrakEN, and is a statistical method that computes the abundance of species in DNA sequences from a metagenomics sample [LU2017]_.
+|bracken| stands for Bayesian Re-estimation of Abundance with KrakEN, and is a statistical method that computes the abundance of species in DNA sequences from a metagenomics sample [LU2017]_.
 |bracken| uses the taxonomy labels assigned by |kraken| (see above) to estimate the number of reads originating from each species present in a sample.
 |bracken| classifies reads to the best matching location in the taxonomic tree, but does not estimate abundances of species.
 Combined with the Kraken classifier, |bracken| will produces more accurate species- and genus-level abundance estimates than |kraken| alone.